Bodera/learnPath_Rust/Rust-lang-docs/README.md

 The job of `read_line` is to take whatever the user types into standard input and place that into a string, so it takes that string as an argument.
 The string argument needs to be mutable so the method can change the string’s content by adding the user input.

 The `&` indicates that the `&mut guess` argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
-References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
+References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references, a topic aborded in the next sections.

 Never forget that like variables, references are immutable by default.